Bira/octopus-carnival/_drafts/wir-mm2-4e-elemental.md

 {:/nomarkdown}

 Yet another Angry Tornado, this one more purely "stormy" than the others.
-These Large beings have a tendency to be swept to other planes by the elemental storms they like to hang around.
+These Large beings like to hang around elemental storms, and so tend to get swept away into other planes.
 Sometimes archons will capture them and bind them to their flying ships as a power source and as a means to travel to other planes.
 You can also say these are the beings trapped at the core of those Eberron flying ships.

 These are Level 12 Controllers with 123 HP and a flight speed of 8.
 Aside from the usual immunities to disease and poison they have 15 resistance to lightning